Cliff Richard: 1958–1963: Success and stardom

 In the early days, Richard was marketed as the British equivalent of Elvis.
 Like previous British rockers such as Tommy Steele and Marty Wilde, Richard adopted Elvis-like dress and hairstyle.
 In performance he struck a pose of rock attitude, rarely smiling or looking at the audience or camera.
 His late 1958 and early 1959 follow-up singles, "High Class Baby" and "Livin' Lovin' Doll", were followed by "Mean Streak", which carried a rocker's sense of speed and passion, and Lionel Bart's "Living Doll".

 It was on "Living Doll" that the Drifters began to back Richard on record.
 It was his fifth record and became his first No. 1 single.
 By that time, the group's line-up had changed with the arrival of Jet Harris, Tony Meehan, Hank Marvin and Bruce Welch.
 The group was obliged to change its name to "The Shadows" after legal complications with the American group the Drifters as "Living Doll" entered the American top 40, licensed by ABC-Paramount.
 "Living Doll" was used in Richard's début film Serious Charge, but it was arranged as a country standard, rather than a rock and roll standard.

 The Shadows were not a typical backing group.
 They became contractually separate from Richard, and the group received no royalties for records backing Richard.
 In 1959, the Shadows (then still the Drifters) landed an EMI recording contract of their own, for independent recordings.
 That year, they released three singles, two of which featured double-sided vocals and one of which had instrumental A and B sides.
 They thereafter had several major hits, including five UK No. 1s.
 The band also continued to appear and record with Richard and wrote many of his hits.
 On more than one occasion, a Shadows instrumental replaced a Richard song at the top of the British charts.

 Richard's fifth single "Living Doll" triggered a softer, more relaxed, sound.
 Subsequent hits, the No. 1s "Travellin' Light" and "I Love You" and also "A Voice in the Wilderness", lifted from his film Expresso Bongo, and "Theme for a Dream" cemented Richard's status as a mainstream pop entertainer along with contemporaries such as Adam Faith and Billy Fury.
 Throughout the early 1960s, his hits were consistently in the top five.

 In 1961, EMI records organised Richard's 21st birthday party at its London headquarters in Manchester Square led by his producer Norrie Paramor.
-Photographs of the celebrations were incorporated into Richard's next album "21 Today" in which Tony Meehan joined in despite, then, having very recently left the Shadows to be replaced by Brian Bennett.
+Photographs of the celebrations were incorporated into Richard's next album, 21 Today, in which Tony Meehan joined in despite having very recently left the Shadows to be replaced by Brian Bennett.